JinkunZhang/Elastic-Caching-Networks/README.md

 # Elastic-Caching-Networks
-A packet level simulator for elastic caching networks.
+A packet-level network simulator for elastic caching networks.
+Detailed simulator behavior and user instructions can be found in Outline.docx